malpinder/recipe-book/vegan-macarons.md

 )
 Stir together until the mixture is all the same consistency, like a thick grainy batter.
 Then, macaronnage - squash/smear the mixture against the side of the bowl, scoop it up, turn the bowl around, and repeat 15-20 times.
 (You're trying to get most of air out of the mixture so that the macarons will be chewy, not crispy like meringue.)

 Fill a piping bag with the mixture.
 Put the paper on a baking tray and pipe dollops about the size of a pound coin.
 Pipe from the top to keep them round, then pat down any 'tufts' with a wettened finger.

 Leave to set for about an hour - the surface should be tacky, but not sticky.
+My oven has an 'eco air' setting that I use for this - 10-20 minutes at 30C is enough to set them.

 Pre-heat the oven to 140C.
 Bake the macarons for 20 minutes - you might need to turn them around halfway through if your oven has hot and cold spots.
 Remove from the oven, take the paper off the tray and leave to cool.